marvinsiefke/osm-tile-proxy/README.md

 - `$serverTtl` The time to live of the tiles in the file cache of the web server.
 Default: 86400 * 31 seconds (31 days).
 - `$browserTtl` The time to live of the tiles in the browser cache.
 Default: 86400 * 7 sec.
 (7 days).
 - `$tileserver` The url of the tiles in this format: `https://tile.openstreetmap.org/{z}/{x}/{y}.png` (also default).
+- `$tolerance` expands the maximum bounds for tile requests by a small degree to account for rounding errors and ensure all necessary tiles are fetched.
 - `$storage` The directory of the file cache.
 Default: `cache/`

 ### rateLimiter Class Options